BabaAndOther/benbagame/README.md

 - Start postgresql server (if not yet) `sudo service postgresql start`
 - Start python virtual environment `source .venv/bin/activate`
+- Create a file `.env` with the same content from the file `.env.example` and fill in your own value

 ### Getting Started